galaxyproject/iwc/workflows/microbiome/gene-based-pathogen-identification/README.md

 # _Gene-based Pathogen Identification_

-In this workflow, we determine whether the samples are pathogenic or not, by looking for genes known to be linked to pathogenicity or to the pathogenecity character of the organim:
+In this workflow, we determine whether the samples are pathogenic or not, by looking for genes known to be linked to pathogenicity or to the pathogenecity character of the organism.

 - Virulence Factor (VF): gene products, usually proteins, involved in pathogenicity.
-By identifiying them we can call a pathogen and its severity level
+By identifying them, we can call a pathogen and its severity level

 - Antimicrobial Resistance genes (AMR).